gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Recharged" scrolled across the readout.
 She pressed the button just as the bot tensed and charged into the bushes on her left.
-As it did so,
-she bounded across the Makers' road and back along the trail to Patient's tower, desperately hoping that whatever other minions the mad bot had sent after her had gone in other directions.
+While it thrashed the innocent weeds in disappointment she bounded across the Makers' road and back along the trail to Patient's tower, desperately hoping that she wouldn't run headlong into whatever other minions the mad bot had sent after her.

-A few minutes later she stood in front of a stained concrete wall.
+A few minutes later she stood in front of the tower's stained concrete base.
-The partly-open door in front of her looked exactly like the one that had led to the underground bunker where she had first encountered Patient.
+The rusty metal door in front of her looked enough like the one that had led to the underground bunker where she had first encountered Patient to keep her heart racing.
-Well,
-not exactly,
-she amended,
-but close enough to keep her heart racing.
+The sign above it read "DANGER", but she already knew that.

 She glanced at the discombobulator, swallowed hard, and slipped through.